lebeddan/Game-engine-Java/README.md

 In this game you play as a tank.
-Your mission is to destroy all enemies.
+Your mission is to get to end of the level.

 To move your tank use **WASD** and to aim use your **mouse**.
 To shoot press **left click**.<br>